Monday, July 13th, 2020

 In summary then, wisdom obtains in recognizing when a binary choice must be made, and when not.
 Be wise: Choose only when you must, but refuse to choose when you need not.
 For the sake of brevity, I will refer to this henceforth as the to-choose-or-not-to-choose question.

-This to-choose-or-to-choose question poses itself regularly when we read prophecy in scripture.
+This to-choose-or-not-to-choose question poses itself regularly when we read prophecy in scripture.
 For example, sometimes when we read a prophecy, we find ourselves wondering, “Is this prophecy going to be fulfilled literally or figuratively?”
 And thus you face a seemingly clear this-or-that dilemma.
 At such a point, you should give careful consideration to how the prophecy might be fulfilled literally.
 Alternatively, you should also give careful consideration to how the prophecy might be fulfilled figuratively.
 And finally, you should give consideration to whether the prophecy could be fulfilled both figuratively and literally, because sometimes it can and is.

 This interpretive process is all much easier said than done.
 Our biases often keep us from thinking through all the options thoroughly.
 We often interpret a passage with a determination to find what we are hoping to find.
 We want the prophecy in question to fit a particular model or perspective to which we have already committed ourselves.
 It is really hard for us to make an interpretive paradigm shift, especially when we have always thought a particular way, and are an established part of a tradition that thinks the same.